stefa168/node-red-hysteresis/README.md

 Provides a hysteresis or deadband function.

+> **Note**: this fork is currently being re-written, so the documentation below may not be accurate.
+> Currently, only the fixed threshold mode is supported.
+>
+> The main new feature is the ability to specify the payload path to use for the hysteresis value.
 ## Details

 When a message arrives, the node will evaluate if the `msg.payload` is above a defined `Upper Threshold` or below a `Lower Threshold`, while taking into account the previous value.
 Whenever this happens a `msg` is send to the output.
 Following rules do apply: